 Prediction

 The redesigned finale should deliver a front group of 10–20 riders rather than last year's 49, with the Muur as the decisive selection point.
 Van der Poel's form, handling, and acceleration on steep gradients make him the rider to beat in his Omloop debut.
-Van Aert's fitness is reportedly strong, but eight weeks post-fracture introduces just enough doubt to place him fractionally behind.
 If the group stays larger than expected, Philipsen has the sprint to capitalise.

 Cover image credit: Zac Williams/SWpix.com